-NOTE 19 - COMMITMENTS
+NOTE 17 - COMMITMENTS

-19.1 - Commitments under operating leases
+17.1 - Commitments under operating leases

-Commitments existing as of December 31, 2016 have not changed significantly at the end of the reporting period, with the exception of the following:
+Commitments existing as of December 31, 2017 have not changed significantly at the end of the reporting period, with the exception of the following:

-- On May 2017, the office lease contract the Group entered on January 2015 relating to its headquarters in Paris, France, has been amended.
-The amendment consisted especially in a decreased rent as the Group is using less office space.
-The associated services (reception, printers and IT, access to meeting rooms...) have also been revised accordingly. - Car rental contracts have either been terminated during the period so that at end of December 31, 2017, there is no remaining commitment.
+• On January, July and October 2018, the office lease contract the Group entered on January 2015 relating to its headquarters in Paris, France, has been amended.
+The last amendment consisted especially in a decreased rent as the Group is using less office space.
+The associated services (reception, printers and IT, access to meeting rooms...) have also been revised accordingly.

-The table below shows the minimum contractual future payments relating to these contracts as of December 31, 2017:
+The table below shows the minimum contractual future payments relating to these contracts as of December 31, 2018:

-In thousands of euros As of December 31, 2017
+In thousands of euros As of December 31, 2018

-2018 533

-2019 533
+2019 494

-2020 533
+2020 494

-2021 533
+2021 494

-2022 533
+2022 494

-2023 533
+2023 494

-TOTAL NET 3,200
+2024 494

+2025 37

+2026 36

+2027 18

+Total 3,055

-19.2 - Commitments under service agreement - G&A operations
+17.2 - Commitments under service agreement - G&A operations

-In addition, the Company also entered into a new services contract in connection with human resources, legal and intellectual property services.
-According to the contract terms and conditions, the annual cost is fixed at ≤ 187 K and each party can terminate the contract after a six-month notice period.
-Thus, the commitment related for the first part of 2018 amounts to ≤ 94 K.
+In addition, the Company also signed an addendum to the services contract in connection with human resources, legal and intellectual property services.
+According to the updated contrat terms and conditions, the annual cost is fixed at €240 K and each party can still terminate the contract after a six-month notice period.

-19.3 - Commitments related to R&D operations
+17.3-Commitments related to R&D operations